elmarti/react-joystick-component/README.md

 <Joystick size={100} sticky={true} baseColor="red" stickColor="blue" move={handleMove} stop={handleStop}></Joystick>
 ```

+### Migrating from V1
+The main breaking change is that the control plane is no longer square by default - if you require a square control plane on a circular joystick, you can set `controlPlaneShape='square'` which will give you the original behaviour.

 Component Props - as described by IJoystickProps

 | Prop  | Type  | Description  |